MatterVN/ModbusTCP2MQTT/README.md

 3. Install ModbusTCP2MQTT Addon
 4. Configure and Start it

+## smart_meter: True - (Only needed for SG* Models)
+Set to true if you have a smart meter installed, this will return power usage at the meter box, without it you can not calculate house power usage.
+Hybrid inverters will provide this by default (load_power_hybrid)

 ## Registers
 This tool should be able to access most registers exposed.
-Set the following in config.yaml under inverters section.
+Some registers only exposed to MQTT, you must create sensor manually.
+(Sorry i don't have time):

 level: 1 - This is the most useful data for day to day